Sommeliers Speak Out

 The Court of Master Sommeliers was established to encourage improved standards of beverage knowledge and service in hotels and restaurants.
 Education was then, and remains today, the Court’s charter.Court of Master Sommeliers, americas

-The claim that the Court of Master Sommeliers, Americas (CMSa) is only culpable if there is a direct link to rape and sexual violence is incorrect.
+The claim that the Court of Master Sommeliers, Americas (CMSa), is only culpable if there is a direct link to rape and sexual violence is incorrect.
 The CMSa makes the legal argument that they are the trade association for sommeliers in the restaurant trade.
 Being a trade association allows them to be a tax-free 501 (c) 6 nonprofit.
 This is a double-edged sword.
-In exchange for not being taxed, a trade association is obligated to promote the general interest of its members as well as the entire industry.
+In exchange for not being taxed, a trade association is obligated to promote the general interest of its members and the entire industry.

 Let’s take a look at how a similar trade association dealt with rising reports of sexual assault in the workplace during the #metoo movement:

 The American Hotel & Lodging Association (AHLA) said more than 5,000 hotels and resorts in the U.S. have offered employees safety devices and training this year specifically aimed at tackling sexual harassment in the workplace.
 The group said another 15,000 hotel properties have committed to offer safety devices and training to workers by 2020.Huffington Post, Oct 10, 2019

 The AHLA spent months working to keep hotel employees safe from assault.
 The CMSa has the same obligations and a similar workforce but did nothing.
 As members of the sommelier community, it is up to the CMSa –our trade association– to take a stand on sexual violence.
 Therefore, it is perfectly reasonable to criticize CMSa for failing to act on this grave problem.